C0RD3LL/Portfolio/README.md

 ```
 **Improvements**

-Than I imporoved the code with a simple command provided by pyfastx ability to index fastqs for quick access.
-This inspired me to look at other softwares that can index fastq files and how the index could be used.
-The image below is to display the progression/improvment of the idea that was initiated with fqcount.py.
+I improved the code with pyfastx’s ability to index fastqs for quick access.
+This inspired me to look at other software’s that can index fastq files and how the index could be used.
+The image below is to display the progression/improvement of the idea that was initiated with fqcount.py.
 ![alt text](https://github.com/C0RD3LL/Portfolio/blob/main/extra/Screen%20Shot%202022-01-07%20at%205.19.54%20PM.png)